 - experience the best food in Rome on Rome Evening Food Tour

-- head for a show to the stunning Teatro dell’ Opera
+- last, but not least, head for a show to the stunning Teatro dell’ Opera

-What should I do in Rome in 3 days?
+What should I do in Rome in Italy in 3 days?

 With 3 days in Rome in Italy, you should have enough time to visit Rome`s highlights.
 To sum up, here are the attractions you shouldn`t miss: